“I'd like to deposit this into checking, please.”

 You are at a bank.
 You have some money that you want to put into your bank account.
-You fill out a deposit slip and give the slip and the money to the bank teller.
-You say:
+You fill out a deposit slip and say this as you give the slip and the money to the bank teller.

 I'd like to deposit this into checking, please.